Between the Buried and Me (album): Release history

-A music video was released for the song "Aspirations" and was directed by Ian Larson.

-This is the band's only studio album with drummer / clean vocalist Will Goodyear.

 The album was re-released in 2004 by the band's then current label, Victory Records.
 This version was released as an enhanced CD featuring the music videos for "Aspirations" and "Mordecai".
 The release also came with a sampler CD featuring songs by other bands that were signed to Victory at the time.

 A remixed and remastered version of the album was released in 2020 alongside remixed and remastered versions of The Silent Circus, Alaska, and Colors.
 The remixed and remastered version was released digitally and on vinyl through Craft Recordings.